zbram101/better-angels/README.md

 # Welcome to the Library/Bookstore

 There are 3 types of users for this application ( ADMIN, LIBRARIAN, CUSTOMER)

 LIBRARIAN and CUSTOMER can register via the UI ADMIN can only be added via postman.

-LIBRARIAN add, edit, delete and manage the books they can also see the list of users.
+LIBRARIAN and ADMIN can search, add, edit, delete books they can also see the list of users.
-CUSTOMER can reserve the book
+CUSTOMER can only search and reserve books

 Reservation is a simple counter that just keep track of number of books avaliable.

 ## Prerequisites